BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Conclusion

 \section{Conclusion}

-We presented \algname{}, a simple yet effective sparse attention method that dynamically prunes attention computations by reusing online softmax statistics, requiring no pre-computation or proxy scores.
-Achieving over 50\% sparsity with minimal accuracy degradation and up to 1.6$\times$ speedup on modern GPUs, \algname{} makes long-context inference significantly more practical.
+We presented \algname{}, a simple yet effective sparse attention method that dynamically prunes attention computations by reusing online softmax statistics. \algname{} is easy to adopt: it requires no pre-computation or training, supports both prefill and decode phases, is optimized for modern hardware, and is already integrated into multiple inference frameworks.
+By substantially accelerating the attention mechanism with minimal accuracy degradation, \algname{} makes long-context inference significantly more practical.
 Our automated calibration and sparsity-aware training further enhance its robustness and flexibility, providing a practical foundation for efficient long-context transformers.

-Looking forward, we believe the combination of hardware-aware sparse patterns, learned sparsity through training, and adaptive hybrid methods will be key to unlocking the full potential of future agentic AI systems.
+Looking forward, we believe that the combination of hardware-aware sparse patterns, learned sparsity through training, and adaptive hybrid methods will be the key to unlocking the full potential of future agentic AI systems.